studyself/kaldi/README.md

 --------------------------
 It's free for download at: https://openslr.org/22/

 Original wrk on THUYG-20 by Dong Wang:
 ------------------------------------
 https://github.com/wangdong99/kaldi
-The morpheme-based decoder is missing there.
+1. The morpheme-based decoder is missing there.
+2. The morpheme-based decoder cann't be found in Kaldi's source code: https://github.com/kaldi-asr/kaldi/tree/master/src/bin

 THUYG-20 recipes: